rll307/DataAppliedLinguistics1/Module_3/05_Programas_02.md

 # Radar chart: Visualizing cluster performance by party

-***

 ## Objective

-The objective of this script is to demonstrate how each party performa in the topics we just discussed.
+The objective of this script is to demonstrate how each party performs in the topics we just discussed.

 ## Packages